hashicorp/terraform/website/docs/registry/providers/publishing.html.md

 ~> **Important:** Avoid modifying or replacing an already-released version of a provider, as this will cause checksum errors for users when attempting to download the plugin.
 Instead, if changes are necessary, please release as a new version.

+#### GitHub Actions (Preferred)

+[GitHub Actions](https://docs.github.com/en/actions) allow you to execute workflows when events on your repository occur.
+You can use this to publish provider releases to the Terraform Registry whenever a new version tag is created on your repository.

+To use GitHub Actions to publish new provider releases to the Terraform Registry:

+1. Create and export a signing key that you plan on using to sign your provider releases.
+See [Preparing and Adding a Signing Key](#preparing-and-adding-a-signing-key) for more information.
+1. Copy the [GoReleaser configuration from the terraform-provider-scaffolding repository](https://github.com/hashicorp/terraform-provider-scaffolding/blob/master/.goreleaser.yml) to the root of your repository.
+1. Copy the [GitHub Actions workflow from the terraform-provider-scaffolding repository](https://github.com/hashicorp/terraform-provider-scaffolding/blob/master/.github/workflows/release.yml) to `.github/workflows/release.yml` in your repository.
+1. Go to *Settings > Secrets* in your repository, and add the following secrets:
+  * `GPG_PRIVATE_KEY` - Your ASCII-armored GPG private key.
+You can export this with `gpg --armor --export-secret-keys [key ID or email]`.
+  * `PASSPHRASE` - The passphrase for your GPG private key.
+1. Push a new valid version tag (e.g. `v1.2.3`) to test that the GitHub Actions releaser is working.

+Once a release is created, you can move on to [Publishing to the Registry](#publishing-to-the-registry).

 #### Using GoReleaser locally

 GoReleaser is a tool for building Go projects for multiple platforms, creating a checksums file, and signing the release.
 It can also upload your release to GitHub Releases.